 + RFT | 92.03 β0.40 | 91.63 β8.36 | 4.42 β | 2.98 β | 8.71 β | 5.98 β | 3.39 β | 25.49 β | |

-Comparison of performance on MSAD and UCF-Crime datasets on multiple-choice QA task and anomaly reasoning task.
+Comparison of performance on MSAD and UCF-Crime datasets on multiple-choice QA task and anomaly analysis task.
 Results are reported for inference with and without Chain-of-Thought ("think") prompts.

 Dataset | Model | w/o think | w/ think | ||||||